 Trinity United Evangelical Protestant (Wagner's Church)

 Trinity United Evangelical Protestant (Wagner's) Church, organized in 1858, used this building as a worship center for fifty years.
 The congregation records were last updated in 1902.
 Seen here is the Wagner Church, circa 1900.
-The Wagner Church and cemetery were adjacent to the Oak Grove Cemetery on Klein Road (New Sewickley, Penn.).
-Congregation records were translated from German to English by Pastor Paul Miller Ruff and are available at the Baltzer Meyer Historical Society (Greensburg, Penn.).
-The original records are stored at Thiel College (Greenville, Penn.).
+The Wagner Church and cemetery were adjacent to the Oak Grove Cemetery on Klein Road (New Sewickley, PA).
+Congregation records were translated from German to English by Pastor Paul Miller Ruff and are available at the Baltzer Meyer Historical Society (Greensburg, PA).
+The original records are stored at Thiel College (Greenville, PA).

 Oak Grove Lutheran Church